 "Copy, White.
 Describe current position and Target."

 "I am on the roof of the abandoned Potion factory on the corner of Greengage Avenue and Fairview Street.
-Target is Caucasian, female, approximately five foot four, maybe seventeen years old.
+Target is Caucasian, female, approximately five foot four, late teens.
 It has short brown hair, wears a green shirt, blue jeans, a black jacket.
-A backpack, maybe canvas?
+A backpack.
 It is alone and staring at the sky."

 "Do you have White's position, Yellow?"

 "Roger that, Green.
 Clear visual on the Target.
 Do you want us to take this one?"